FihoFi/FIHO-S-100-TOOLS/README.md

 _It is intended that these functions are encapsulated into a class later._
 The functions will accept a $class - parameter, which should refer to a CommonS100ype- based class.
 The oPrint() function of the referred class is used to retreive the data as an array.

+## Structure of the classes in directory 'example'
+This directory holds a working sample, using the S-127 Feature catalogue.

 ## Version 0.0.1
 TBD